hotpipro/scripts/README.md

 - **SMB File Server**

-  - Easily access your file storage using your smartphone, tablet, or PC.
+  - Easily access your file storage using a smartphone, tablet, or PC.

 - **DLNA Media Server**